-Research Strategy: By removing the constraints of NF-kB transrepression, we have shown that treatment with combined PPARy/RXRa ligands may be of therapeutic benefit.
-Given that PPARy is an anti-proliferative transcription factor in GC, I will explore the gene expression signature upon activation of PPARy in GCT cells to better understand the molecular mechanism by which PPARy can cause apoptosis in GCT cells in the KGN and COV434 cells lines.
-Cells will be treated with BAY11-7082 (NF-κB inhibition) alone, or in combination with RGZ and RA (PPARγ and RXRα activation).
+Research Strategy: By removing the constraints of NF-KB transrepression, we have shown that treatment with combined PPAR $\gamma/RXR\alpha$ ligands may be of therapeutic benefit.
+Given that PPAR γ is an anti-proliferative transcription factor in GC, I will explore the gene expression signature upon activation of PPAR γ in GCT cells to better understand the molecular mechanism by which PPAR γ can cause apoptosis in GCT cells in the KGN and COV434 cells lines.
+Cells will be treated with BAY11-7082 (NF-kB inhibition) alone, or in combination with RGZ and RA (PPARy and RXRα activation).
 RNA will be extracted from the cells for cDNA microarray analyses using Agilent Whole Genome Microarray.
 Regulated genes will be subjected to further analysis based on (i) the magnitude of response, (ii) expression abundance and (iii) functional information.
 Pathway analysis will be applied for determining known structural or functional groups.
 Changes in gene expression will be validated using qRT-PCR and Western blot analysis in the cell lines.
-The functional significance of prioritised PPARy-regulated genes will be determined by examining (i) gene expression profiles, (ii) IHC, (iii) gene knock-down or re-expression and (iv) signalling pathway analysis using reporter activity assays.
+The functional significance of prioritised PPAR γ -regulated genes will be determined by examining (i) gene expression profiles, (ii) IHC, (iii) gene knock-down or re-expression and (iv) signalling pathway analysis using reporter activity assays.

-Progress to date: We have treated KGN and COV434 cell lines with BAY11-7082 (NF-κB inhibition) alone, or in combination with RGZ and RA (PPARγ and RXRα activation).
+Progress to date: We have treated KGN and COV434 cell lines with BAY11-7082 (NF- κ B inhibition) alone, or in combination with RGZ and RA (PPARγ and RXRα activation).
 RNA has been extracted from the cells for subsequent cDNA microarray analyses using Agilent Whole Genome Microarray at the Monash Health Translation Precinct.
-It is anticipated this analysis will be performed in December 2015.
+This analysis is currently being pursued.